 Pandemonium! at Wikipedia.

 This was the game that took me from the UK to the United States – I came onto the team to help finish this early PlayStation-era side-scrolling character-action game.
 I had a lot of fun working in Crystal Dynamics’ Palo Alto office, in the heart of Silicon Valley.
 It was on Gex that I collaborated for the first time with a young game designer called Evan Wells, who would go on to become co-president of Naughty Dog.

 This, my first original game, was a Sega Genesis platformer-shmup, whose DNA was part Sonic the Hedgehog, and part Jet Pac.
 Developed by a small team of awesomely dedicated individuals at MicroProse UK, this was the game that set me on the path of storytelling action games that I followed for much of my career to date, although I made a number of basic errors in its design.
 The stunning graphics for the game were hand-drawn and animated in a CG-rendered style by my good friend Trevor Slater, who sadly passed away in 2010.

 MicroProse Software, 1993

-The first game that I worked on at MicroProse in the UK was an adaptation for the Sega Genesis (known in the UK as the ‘Megadrive’) of the smash-hit Amiga game F-15 Strike Eagle II, which had in turn been adapted by the brilliant MicroProse UK team from its original PC version.
+The first game that I worked on at MicroProse in the UK was an adaptation for the Sega Mega Drive (known in the US as the Sega Genesis) of the smash-hit Amiga game F-15 Strike Eagle II, which had in turn been adapted by the brilliant MicroProse UK team from its original PC version.
 This same team were my first mentors in game development, having given me a professional chance as a young game designer, for which I will be forever grateful.
 ‘Arcadifying’ the design of this classic simulation game helped me think about the interface needs and gameplay interests of a console game audience.